Does your target market spend a lot of time online?

 When you advertise online, you can tailor your message to speak specifically to your target markets, or multiple messages tailored to segmented target audiences.

 Think about it like this: Maybe you sell security systems.
 While your product may appeal to both families and businesses, your product benefits would be different for each.
-The business owner doesn’t need a system that allows him to shut his home garage door remotely, and the homeowner isn’t interested tracking clock-in and -out times for employees.
+The business owner doesn’t need a system that allows him to shut his home garage door remotely, and the homeowner isn’t interested in tracking clock-in and -out times for employees.
 Advertising is most effective when you’re speaking directly to each person’s needs rather than using a blanket message to catch everyone’s interest.

 That’s where segmentation comes in.
 As a security company owner, you would write two ads with separate messages: one tailored to business owners, the other to homeowners.
 Advertising this way is far more cost-effective online than in TV, radio, or print advertising.